hydro-informatics/hydro-informatics.github.io/_build/html/_sources/get-started/vm.md

 sudo -v
 ```

 If visually nothing happens, you are good to go.
-Otherweise, if you get a message like `Sorry, user [username] may not run sudo on [hostname].`, verify that you correctly typed the above command and *YOUR-USER-NAME* (with correct cases).
+Otherwise, if you get a message like `Sorry, user [username] may not run sudo on [hostname].`, verify that you correctly typed the above command and *YOUR-USER-NAME* (with correct cases).

 (vm-share)=
 ### Enable folder sharing